snarlferb/l/intro.md

 And if it doesnt thats okay, because it doesnt to me either, as we have no way of knowing for sure what it may mean to minus something, if its the former or the ladder.
 So to use operations like addition and subtraction in the context of memory addresses is a bit of a blind test, in my opinion.
 I personally dont know how its meant to be interpreted, so there must be a better way to think about it.

-In memory addressing, the modulus is the size of the address space.
-For a 16-bit system with addresses from `0x0000` to `0xFFFF`, the modulus would be `0x10000` (65536), which is a boundary condition for wrapping around in the circular memory space.
+In memory addressing, the size of the address space may define our modulus (pause to make sure your head didnt pop off, lol)  For a 16-bit system with addresses from `0x0000` to `0xFFFF`, the modulus would be `0x10000` (65536), which is a boundary condition for wrapping around in the circular memory space.
 And the track would have 65536 (2^16) positions, labeled from `0x0000` to `0xFFFF`.

 Memory addresses are typically represented in hexadecimal (base-16) for conciseness.
 The modular arithmetic for wrap-around calculations still applies regardless of the base used.
 To find the offset between two addresses (`A` and `B`), you can use the modulo operation: `offset = (B - A) mod (address_space_size)`, to ensure the offset stays within the valid range `(0  to "address_space_size" -  1)`,   even if the subtraction results in a negative value due to wrap-around.